aprotim/resume/content.md

 - Set policy for access to former user data, in line with established privacy/authorization practices within the company.
 - Maintained and improved internal tool providing delegated, logged administrative access to internal helpdesk, including managing quota and access to orphaned data.
 - Met in person with various GSuite teams (Calendar, Admin Console, Gmail, Docs, etc.) PMs to provide feedback on missing features and requirements for enterprise use cases, and helped steer roadmaps.
+- Worked with GSuite team to **roll out Google multi-login**, including both managing the google.com domain changes and consulting on requirements for the feature's roll out.
+For this work, I received an **OC Award Honorable Mention**.

 #### Single Sign-On SRE "Tech Lead" (Team of 1)
 - Provided SRE support for Google's in-house SSO system, including monitoring, alerting, and deployment support.